yashchaudhariin-lang/learning-management-platform/README.md

 ⚠️ *This is a Stripe test card.
 No real transactions will occur.*

 ### 📝 Steps to Test
-1. Navigate to the checkout/payment page.
+1. Open the landing page link above.
-2. Enter the test card details above.
+2. Navigate to the checkout/payment screen.
-3. Use any valid expiry, CVV, and ZIP value.
+3. Enter the test card details provided.
 4. Click **Pay / Complete Payment**.
-5. A **success message** will appear (simulated).
+5. A **successful payment confirmation** will appear (simulated).

 ### 🔍 What You Can Verify
-- Form validation
+- Payment form validation
-- Payment flow UX
+- UX of the checkout flow
-- Success & failure handling
+- Success & error handling
-- Webhook triggers (if included)
+- (If implemented) webhook behavior
-- Test-mode order entries
+- Test transactions in the system

 ### 🛡️ Notes
-- No real banking systems are contacted.
+- This demo does **not** use real banking systems.
 - No sensitive data is stored.
-- You can repeat tests unlimited times.
+- Test payments can be repeated unlimited times.

 ## 🚀 Engineering Highlights